soniabrami/toddmotto.github.io/_posts/2013-05-20-progressively-enhancing-html5-forms-creating-a-required-attribute-fallback-with-jquery.md

 {% endhighlight %}

 ### Form submission
 Attributes are all setup now for form submission, which of course will only fire if a _required_ class exists, meaning we don't need to do another feature check and can simply include a _$('.required')_ selector inside the form handler.
 Let's look at how we can set that up.
-Our form has a class of 'form' for simplicity and is the only markup-reliant selector our script will need, the rest will automatically do it's magic.
+Our form has a class of 'form' for simplicity and is the only markup-reliant selector our script will need, the rest will automatically do its magic.

 {% highlight javascript %}
 $('.form').on('submit', function () {